ips-coding-challenge/cat-challenge/README.md

-## You can check the result here ( the project is deployed on Heroky so it may take a little while to display ;) )
+## You can check the result here ( the project is deployed on Heroku so it may take a little while to display ;) )

 https://cat-challenge.herokuapp.com/